tomice/tomice.github.io/_posts/2024-12-09-integrating-kernel-modules-for-bbb-in-yocto.md

 	$(MAKE) -C $(KERNEL_SRC) M=$(PWD) clean
 ```

+> **Note:** I am hoping the reader is familiar with Makefile architecture if
+> they are working on integrating kernel modules, but in case you are not,
+> [this site](https://makefiletutorial.com/) is pretty decent at explaining
+> what they are and how to use them.

 ### 2. Create the LKM Recipe

 While still in the `meta-bbb` repository, create the following: